jordanmbarrows/growthcurve/README.md

 ### Raw Data Files

-- CSV format (comma or semicolon delimited)
+- CSV format (comma- or semicolon-delimited)
-- 96-well plate layout compatible
-- Time-series measurements
+- Plate reader input may be in **block** or **wide** format
+- oCelloscope input must contain a valid `TANormalized` block
+- Raw data files should be opened and re-saved in Excel before use to normalize CSV formatting

 ### Design Files

+- CSV format (comma- or semicolon-delimited)
-- Block-based layout format
+- May be in **block** or **wide** format
-- Must include `Well_type` variable
+- Must include `Well_type` as the first variable
-- Additional experimental variables (strain, treatment, etc.)
+- Additional design variables (e.g., strain, treatment, biological replicate, plate ID) are supported

+### Templates

+The app includes downloadable design file templates for both **US** and **EU** CSV conventions.
+Wide-format templates are also available.

-See the User Guide tab in the app for detailed format specifications.
+See the **User Guide** tab in the app for full format specifications and examples.

 ## Basic Workflow

-1. Launch the app: `run_growthcurve()`
+1. Launch the app with `run_growthcurve()`
 2. Set your working directory in the app
-3. Choose analysis mode (Single plate, Batch, or Aggregate)
+3. Choose an analysis mode:
+   - Single Plate
+   - Batch Processing
+   - Aggregate Results
-4. Select your data and design files
+4. Select your raw data and matching design file(s)
-5. Configure analysis parameters
+5. Adjust analysis parameters
-6. Run analysis and export results
+6. Run the analysis
+7. Review plots and export results

+## Outputs

+Each analysis can export:

+- `plate_report.pdf` — diagnostic plots
+- `plate_tidy.csv` — tidy per-well summary results
+- `Analysis_arguments.csv` — analysis metadata
+- `batch_run_summary.csv` — batch status summary (batch mode only)

+Aggregate Results exports:

+- `combined_tidy_YYYYMMDD_HHMMSS.csv`

 ## System Requirements

-- R ≥ 4.1.0
+- R >= 4.1.0
-- All required dependencies are installed automatically during installation
+- Required package dependencies must be installed
+- If dependencies are missing, the app will stop with a descriptive error at startup

 ## License